 You can efficiently log your commute using a template.
 This is perfect for multi-modal commuters.
-For example, if you travel by solo driving, then carpooling to a transit station to ride the train to work, then all these details can be stored into one entry with a template.
+For example, if you travel by Pace Vanpool to a transit station to ride the train and then walk to work all these details can be stored into one entry with a template.

 To begin, select ‘Create a Template' and this widget will appear:

-- Select the type, mode and miles traveled
+- Start by selecting the type, mode and miles traveled

-- Then select the '+' button and the new segment of the commute will appear
+- Then select 'Add Segment” and the new segment of the commute will appear

-- Proceed until you have included all portion of your total commute.
-Then save your template by selecting 'submit.'
+- Repeat this process until you have included all portion of your total commute.
+Then, save your template by selecting 'submit.'